Ms. Kim's Million Dollar Quest

 Ms. Kim's Million Dollar Quest is a South Korean television series directed by Lee Min-cheol, Jang Ki-hong, and Jin Seok-gyu, and starring Kim Hyun-joo, Ji Jin-hee, Kim Sung-ryung, and Park Gun-hyung.
-It aired on SBS every Wednesday and Thursday at 21:55 KST from April 7, 2004 to May 27, 2004.
+It aired on SBS every Wednesday and Thursday at 21:55 KST from April 7, 2004, to May 27, 2004.

-Synopsis
+Plot

-On her wedding day, Kim Eun-jae (Kim Hyun-joo) finds herself abandoned by the groom, Yoo Young-Hoon.
-Her wedding photographer, Park Moo-yeol (Ji Jin-hee), is a rich playboy, who helps Eun Jae avoid humiliation by pretending to be her fiancé.
+On her wedding day, Kim Eun-jae finds herself abandoned by the groom, Yoo Young-Hoon.
+Her wedding photographer, Park Moo-yeol, is a rich playboy, who helps Eun Jae avoid humiliation by pretending to be her fiancé.
 Soon Moo Yeol's family becomes bankrupt, and their family home will be sold if Moo-yeol does not come up with enough money.
 Meanwhile, Eun-jae believes that if she becomes rich, Young-hoon would return to her.
 Hence, Eun-Jae and Moo-Yeol decide to cooperate.
 They move in together and think of ways to make money together.
 However, making money is not as easy as they thought.
 They both begin to realize that even though they are unlucky in money, they are very lucky in love.